pal03377/master-thesis/thesis.typ

 )[
   Note: Optional section describing the use cases how to start up the separate components of the system, how to shut them down, and what to do if a component or the system fails.
 ]

+= Object Design
+#rect(
+  width: 100%,
+  radius: 10%,
+  stroke: 0.5pt,
+  fill: yellow,
+)[
+  Note: Answer the questions "How did you design the system?", "How do the algorithms work?", "How to extend your system?" and more.
+]

+== Feature 1

+== Feature 2

 = Case Study / Evaluation
 #rect(